goodhosts/cli/README.md

-# Goodhosts, fork of Lex Toumbourou's project [goodhosts](https://github.com/lextoumbourou/goodhosts)
+# goodhosts cli, fork of Lex Toumbourou's project [goodhosts](https://github.com/lextoumbourou/goodhosts)

 Simple [hosts file](http://en.wikipedia.org/wiki/Hosts_%28file%29) (```/etc/hosts```) management in a Go cli.
 One simple interface for any OS or architecture, script and automate hosts file updates using one simple tool.